 Who Needs to Wear a Mask and When

-According to Gwen Deininger, RN, Administrative Coordinator of NHRMC’s Childbirth Department, mom’s support person will be given a mask when they arrive for check-in.
-Currently, the support person is not required to wear a mask when in the room with the patient.
+According to Gwen Deininger, RN, Administrative Coordinator of NHRMC’s Childbirth Department, mom’s support person and visitor must wear a mask at all times anywhere on campus, including while in the mom's room if the healthcare team is present.

 Visitor Restrictions During the COVID-19 Pandemic

 Normally, new mothers can choose to have multiple visitors join them in the delivery room.
-Due to mandatory visitors restrictions designed to protect patients and staff, only one support person is permitted in the delivery room and to join the mother during her stay.
+Due to mandatory visitors restrictions designed to protect patients and staff, mothers can have one support person and one visitor.
+They may also have one doula in the delivery room.
+The support person must remain with the mother during her stay.